Justin Bieber And Selena Gomez Vanish From The Spotlight, Is There Trouble In Paradise?

-It’s been a few weeks since Justin Bieber and Selena Gomez have apparently rekindled their romance, but the refreshed couple has recently stepped out of the spotlight.
-Last week, the pair were spotted almost every day together in public, while they chose to keep it under wraps in the past few days.
+It’s been a few weeks since Justin Bieber and Selena Gomez apparently rekindled their romance, but the refreshed couple has recently stepped out of the spotlight.
+Last week, the pair were spotted almost every day together in public, but now it seem that they have chosen to keep it under wraps in the past few days.

 Is there trouble in paradise?
-Jelena fans need not worry, as a source close to Justin confirmed they are “great and very happy.”
+“Jelena” fans need not worry, as a source close to Justin confirmed they are “great and very happy.”
 People spoke with the insider, who revealed the couple has decided to keep their relationship low-key after the media frenzy that was last week.

-Last week, Selena supported her new beau by attending one of the “Sorry” singers hockey games.
+Last week, Selena supported her new beau by attending one of the “Sorry” singer’s hockey games.
 The “Wolves” singer noticeably wore one of Justin’s New Jersey Devils jerseys on her way out of the arena.
 Earlier in the day, the couple was spotted riding bikes together on the streets of Los Angeles.

-The happy couple was spotted going to church together twice in one day this past Monday, once at the Hillsong Church in Los Angeles, and a second time at the Microsoft Theater which was holding a religious event.
+The happy couple was spotted going to church together twice in one day this past Monday, once at the Hillsong Church in Los Angeles, and a second time at the Microsoft Theater, which was holding a religious event.

 Since their church outing, the couple has not been spotted out together again in public.
-Loyal Jelena fans have been worried, but the Bieber source is adamant the two are still very happy.
+Loyal “Jelena” fans have been worried, but the Bieber source is adamant the two are still very happy.

 Selena Gomez and Justin Bieber went bike riding together https://t.co/9WAJ2GuHF9 pic.twitter.com/UzeFt3wKXk